yowainwright/awesome-monorepo-utilities/README.md

 - **[Lerna](https://lerna.js.org/):** The mothership and mother of monorepos for modern JavaScript.
 This repository and the npm package it provides are the base to thousands of monorepos and brought monorepos to JavaScript in a modern real way.
 - **[Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/):** Yarn workspaces are one option to improve monorepo development in JavaScript.
 Using Yarn's caching and incorporating smart linking, Yarn Workspaces can definitely improve developer experience.
+- **[Syncpack](https://github.com/JamieMason/syncpack):** Syncpack is monorepo dependencie management tool.
+If you've ever struggled with slight dependencies differences across packages or maintaining uniform `package.json` files, then you can easily imagine the usefulness of Syncypack!

 ---